Friday, April 26

 - Learn how outreach visits are planned and operated.

-D2 Library Support Inside and Out: An Academic Library Partnership with a Native Studies Course – Allison Sivak, Kayla Lar-Son, Kyla Lee and Leigha Rind
+D2 Library Support Inside and Out: An Academic Library Partnership with a Native Studies Course – Allison Sivak, Kayla Lar-Son and Leigha Rind

 Academic libraries don't come first to mind when one thinks of community partnership.
 But a partnership between librarians, university faculty, and a barrier-free university course will show how you can find a way, no matter where you work.
 A chance conversation between an instructor and a program officer at an Edmonton women's prison was the start of a partnership that will see incarcerated women attend two university courses on-campus.
 Our presentation will outline the ways in which we navigated institutional barriers, found champions, and created a team of complementary strengths.
 We will discuss how we worked to connect these students to the complex, cryptic world of academic information materials and spaces.
 One could not find any more rule-bound institutions than the university and the prison; our project can show how to work through and around barriers in the name of access.